pymc-devs/pymc-examples/myst_nbs/variational_inference/bayesian_neural_network_advi.myst.md

     with pm.Model(coords=coords) as neural_network:
         # Trick: Turn inputs and outputs into shared variables using the data container pm.Data
         # It's still the same thing, but we can later change the values of the shared variable
-        # (to switch in the test-data later) and pymc3 will just use the new data.
+        # (to switch in the test-data later) and pymc will just use the new data.
         # Kind-of like a pointer we can redirect.
-        # For more info, see: http://deeplearning.net/software/theano/library/compile/shared.html
+        # For more info, see: http://deeplearning.net/software/aesara/library/compile/shared.html
         ann_input = pm.Data("ann_input", X_train)
         ann_output = pm.Data("ann_output", Y_train)